TomMelt/mdb/CONTRIBUTING.md

 Raise an issue and label it as `enhancement`.

+## Adding a Debugger Backend

+To integrate a new debugger backend, add a new Python file to the `src/mdb/plugins/` folder, named after the debugger (`[debugger-name].py`).
+Inside this file, define a class that extends `DebugBackend` to provide an interface for interacting with your debugger and specify its properties.

 ## Submitting Pull Requests

 Good pull requests—patches, improvements, new features—are a fantastic help.
 They should remain focused in scope and avoid